biochenistry/SOP-organizer-23Spring/frontend/README.md

 ### Run app

-Navigate in terminal to frontend folder
+Navigate in terminal to frontend folder.

-'npm install' command installs all dependencies
+'npm install' command installs all dependencies.

-'npm start' will run the app on the frontend
+'npm start' will run the app on the frontend.

 ### Organization